giuliofantuzzi/BeeOptimal/docs/source/about.rst

 There are two possible options for such a bee:

 - It can be a scout (S) and starts searching around the nest spontaneously for food due to some internal motivation or possible external clue;
-- It can be a recruit (R) after watching the waggle dances and starts searching for a food source
+- It can be a recruit (R) after watching the waggle dances and starts searching for a food source.

 After finding the food source, the bee utilizes its own capability to memorize the location and then immediately starts exploiting it.
 Hence, the bee will become an employed forager.
 The foraging bee takes a load of nectar from the source